quddusyo/key-secure-manage/README.md

 # 🔐 key-secure-manage

 A simple, secure, browser-based key vault that encrypts and stores key-label pairs locally using AES encryption.
 Includes IP-based access control and an auto-lock feature for enhanced security.
-Implemented select IP addressing to allow select IP adresses to access the key management application.
+Implemented select IP addressing to allow select IP addresses to access the key management application.

 ## ✨ Features